 The best method, I think, is to have your prints archivally framed and hanging on the wall.
 You can enjoy them and they're relatively safe from damage.
 Unfortunately, framing is expensive and we only have so much wall space.

 Although it's common practice to ship prints in tubes, you should store them flat if at all possible.
 It's almost always possible to flatten out a print, but in my experience the paper tends to develop a memory.
 The longer it's rolled, the harder it is to flatten out without developing waves or ripples.

 The obvious storage solution is a flat file cabinet.
-They make it very easy to simply lay the prints in the cabinet and be done with it.
+Flat files make it very easy to simply lay the prints in the cabinet and be done with it.
 However, flat files are big, bulky furniture.
-The biggest commonly available size is 36” x 48”, which is a lot of real estate in your room.
-And remember, that’s the outside dimension — the largest print you can accommodate will be more than an inch smaller.
+The biggest commonly available size is 36" x 48", which is a lot of real estate in your room.
+And remember, that's the outside dimension — the largest print you can accommodate will be more than an inch smaller.